-Once your network is set up, your blogs are hosted and your content is primed, you need to look at management options.
+Once your network is set up, your blogs are hosted and your content is primed, you need to look at private blog network management options.

 Posting content to your domains